 Hand washing check sheets and stickers are distributed to every participant after the class, with the aim of encouraging correct hand washing back at home.
 Each time a child washes his or her hands correctly, a sticker will be put on the sheet by a supervising adult.
 The sheets are then collected at the kindergarten for the teacher to check if hand washing habits have been established properly.

-In 2016, CJ Lion conducted the Ai!
-Kekute hand washing class at 127 kindergartens, and 17,714 kindergarteners participated.
+In 2017, LCK conducted the Ai!
+Kekute hand washing class at 50 kindergartens, and 6,580 kindergarteners participated.

-2 Hand Washing and Gargling Class in Partnership with a Retail Store
+6 Hand Washing and Gargling Class in Partnership with a Retail Store